josiext/turborepo-with-expo-router/README.md

 # Turborepo with Expo Router App

-This is a simple example of a Turborepo monorepo with an Expo app that uses Expo Router.
-Based on turborepo template but updated to @Expo51 and Expo Router implemented.
+This is a simple example of a Monorepo using Turborepo@2.0 and Expo@51 app that uses Expo Router.

 1. `yarn install`
 2. Build ui package: `yarn build`